 Poonam: Great.
 All right, Nithish.
 Thank you for sharing your story with us.
 It was nice chatting with you.

 Nithish: Thank you, Poonam.
 You have been a great help.
 I could not have done this without you.
 Thank you for everything.

-Poonam: It was my pleasure being part of your MBA journey.
-I wish good luck with your Rice experience and continued success in your career.
+Poonam: It was my pleasure to be part of your MBA journey.
+I wish you good luck with your Rice experience and continued success in your career.